History of Tokyo: Economy

 Japan in the 1980s experienced a "bubble" economy, as the stock market index soared from 6000 in 1980 to 40,000 in 1989.
 Tokyo experienced a huge increase in urban land prices.
 This "land bubble" led to new strategies in urban development. to preserve the profitability of real estate schemes, developers used several means of action to increase building density, such as urban renewal.
 They experimented with new methods of avoiding land purchase, such as land deposit and short-term lease contracts.
 High-rise buildings were built, huge department stores flourished, and modern concrete buildings progressively replaced wooden houses within residential zones.
 This process was not closely controlled by authorities, and it produced many high-rise buildings that increased road traffic and worsened parking problems.
 On 31 December 1989, the Bank of Japan raised interest rates, which brought the inflated land prices down.
-The bubble collapsed in the 1990s, and the nation entered decades of economic stagnation.
+The bubble collapsed in the 1990s, and the nation entered decades of economic stagnation known as the 'Lost Decades'.